 I went a little far and requested them this information on a piece of paper with their stamp or something.
 Basically, anything that came from them that I could show at the border in case of any issues.

 The lady was very polite and reassured me that none of it is required and I would be let in without any hassles.
 In short, she declined my (I’m sure to her ‘absurd’) request.

 Ecuador border was really a friendly one.

-I crossed border from Mancora to Guayaquil in a bus.
+I crossed the border from Mancora to Guayaquil in a bus.

 Peru and Ecuador officials share the same building and there was a massive queue of people.
 Also, we had to wait about an hour more because there was no power to process requests.

-As I was told at the Ecoadorian embassy in Lima, I was given 90 days on arrival, no questions asked.
+As I was told at the Ecuadorian embassy in Lima, I was given 90 days on arrival, no questions asked.

-These 90 days is basically the stay validity.
-90 days is all I can get in an year.
+These 90 days basically stay validity.
+90 days is all I can get in a year.
 I went to Colombia after spending about a month in Ecuador for about 2 weeks.
-Upon return I was left with 1.5 months of validity.
+Upon return, I was left with 1.5 months of validity.

 Does this help you understand what Passport privilege means?